Distance education: United Kingdom

 The University of London was the first university to offer degrees to anyone who could pass their examinations, establishing its External Programme in 1858.
 It had been established in 1836 as an examining and degree-awarding body for affiliated colleges, originally University College London and King's College London but with many others added over the next two decades.
 The affiliated colleges provided certificates that the student had attended a course.
 A new charter in 1858 removed this requirement, allowing men (and women from 1878) taking instruction at any institution or pursuing a course of self-directed study to sit the examinations and receive degrees.
 The External Programme was referred to as the "People's University" by Charles Dickens as it provided access to higher education to students from less affluent backgrounds.
 Enrollment increased steadily during the late 19th century, and its example was widely copied elsewhere.
 However, the university only provided examinations, not instructional material, leading academics to state that "the original degree by external study of the UOL was not a form of distance education".

 The External Programme is now known as the University of London Worldwide, and includes postgraduate and undergraduate degrees created by member institutions of the University of London.

 Australia and South Africa

 The vast distances made Australia especially active; the University of Queensland established its Department of Correspondence Studies in 1911.

-William Rainey Harper encouraged the development of external university courses at the new University of Chicago in the 1890s.